yerasyla/lecture4oopproject/README.md

-# Examples for polymorpism from the lectures of OOP Java course.
+# Examples for polymorphism from the lectures of OOP Java course.

 Made by Askar Khaimuldin